aferikoglou/ECE-Diploma/README.md

 These instructions will get you a copy of the project on your cluster.

-## Used versions of required software
+## Used Versions of Required Software

 ### ALL cluster nodes